The e-Discovery and Information Governance Law Review: Poland

-If the person on whose premises an object was seized or a search was conducted declares that a document found or surrendered contains confidential information, or information constituting a professional or other legally protected secret, or is of a private nature, the authority conducting the search should immediately, without reading it, hand the document over to the Public Prosecutor or to the court in a sealed envelope (Article 225 Section 1).
-However, the procedure does not apply to correspondence or other documents containing information classified as privileged or confidential, or information constituting a professional or other legally protected secret, if the holder is suspected of having committed an offence.
-It also does not apply to letters or other documents of a personal nature if the person suspected of having committed an offence is the holder, author or addressee (Article 225 Section 2).
+If the person on whose premises an object was seized or a search was conducted declares that a document found or surrendered contains confidential information or information constituting a professional or other legally protected secret, or is of a private nature, the authority conducting the search should immediately, without reading it, hand the document over to the Public Prosecutor or to the court in a sealed envelope (Article 225 Section 1).

 After the commencement of proceedings, the court, at the request of the Public Prosecutor, may order surveillance and recording of the content of telephone conversations by way of telephone tapping to gather evidence for proceedings in progress or to prevent the perpetration of a new offence.

-In urgent cases, surveillance and telephone tapping may be ordered by the Public Prosecutor, who is obliged to request the approval of the court within three days.
-The court must issue its decision on this matter within five days, at a closed hearing (without the participation of the parties).
+In urgent cases, surveillance and telephone tapping may be ordered by the Public Prosecutor, who must request the approval of the court within three days.
+The court must issue its decision on this matter within five days at a closed hearing (without the participation of the parties).
 If the court does not approve the Public Prosecutor's order, any existing recordings must be destroyed.
 An appeal against the decision stays its execution.

 Surveillance and telephone tapping are permissible with regard to: